nci/scores/docs/installation.md

 Installs:
 * Mathematical API functions and libraries
-* Jupyter Lab, Plotly, and libraries for reading data, so that the tutorial notebooks can be run
+* JupyterLab, Plotly, and libraries for reading data, so that the tutorial notebooks can be run

 #### From a Local Git Repository